 Pearl is a member of the Law Society of Ontario and the Quebec Bar Association and began her career at a national law firm.
 She was appointed three times as President of the Quebec Bar Association’s specialized human rights committee and continues to serve on its expert group on human rights.

-Core Policy Course: Ethics, Rights, and Law
+Core Policy Course: Law, Human Rights and Public Policy

-Policy Case Study: Racial and Social Profiling
+Policy Case Study: Transitional Justice and Reconciliation in Rwanda

 B.C.L.
 (Oxon.)
 University of Oxford, Law